awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 ### Specifying Optional Parameters<a name="DeleteItemJavaDocumentAPIOptions"></a>

 You can specify optional parameters for `deleteItem`\.
-For example, the following Java code snippet specifies includes a `ConditionExpression`, stating that a book item in ProductCatalog can only be deleted if the book is no longer in publication \(the `InPublication` attribute is false\)\.
+For example, the following Java code example specifies a `ConditionExpression`, stating that a book item in `ProductCatalog` can only be deleted if the book is no longer in publication \(the `InPublication` attribute is false\)\.

 **Example**